 Hide Software Updates from the App Store in Mac OS X

-Ignoring specific software updates is a bit different now in OS X Mountain Lion than it used to be now that updates are handled by the Mac App Store.
+Ignoring specific software updates is a bit different now in modern versions of OS X now that updates are handled by the Mac App Store.
 From OS X Yosemite, Mavericks, Mountain Lion and onward, if you don’t want to install an update you will need to hide it from being visible within the Updates tab of teh App Store itself.
 This differs from using the old ignore approach offered before the App Store began handling all updates available to the Mac operating system.
 Ultimately the new ignoring updates option is quite easy to use however, so you won’t find it difficult to either hide or later unhide any given update available to OS X this way.

 How to Hide Software Updates from the Mac App Store

 This works to hide system software updates to OS X only, not specific individual app updates: